Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Bear-Resistant Containers for Food Storage

 Don’t forget about the bears while camping, raccoons too.
 To keep these animals out of your food, you’ll need one or more bear-resistant containers.
 Rubbermaid containers won’t do.

 Also, you shouldn’t count on bear-resistant trash cans being present where you camp.
 Be sure to reduce food packaging when you pack for your camping trip and bring an extra bear-resistant container for trash with food residue.

 When you arrive at your campsite, there are some setup tips for keeping your campsite clean.
 It’s best to do these in order.

-- When arriving to your campsite set up your trash and recycling bags before doing anything else.
-Trash from the trip and that created during campsite setup will need to be thrown away.
+- When arriving at your campsite set up your trash and recycling bags before doing anything else.
+The trash from the trip and that created during campsite setup will need to be thrown away.
 This is where pop-up camp trash cans and pop-up camp recycle bins come in handy if you’re car camping.
 They keep things tidy and minimize your trips to the camp’s waste bins.

 - Comb over your campsite for trash before setting up camp.
 You especially want to throw away any food or food packaging left by previous campers.

-- Spread out a tarp where you’ll be cooking and eating to catch crumbs and reduce your cleanup time.
-Hook tent stakes through the grommets of the tarp will keep it place.
+- Spread out a tarp where you’ll be cooking and eating to catch crumbs and reduce your clean-up time.
+Hook tent stakes through the grommets of the tarp will keep it in place.

 - Help keep your tent free of mud by positioning your tent away from water sources like spigots or dishwashing stations.
 These can cause water to pool near your tent.